sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ### Dash ENI Forward Orch ###

-A new orchagent DashEniFwdOrch is added which runs on NPU to translate the requirements into ACL Rules
+A new orchagent DashEniFwdOrch is added which runs on NPU to translate the requirements into ACL Rules.

 ```mermaid
 flowchart LR